 - Alternatively, choose 'Software update' to see the iOS version, and also check to see whether any updates are available.

-The most recent version of iOS is version 13.
-However, iOS 12 is still being refreshed with security updates to help support older phones.
+The most recent version of iOS is version 14.
+However, earlier versions may still be refreshed with security updates to help support older phones.
 If your iPhone is running iOS 11 or earlier, you should consider upgrading the device.

 Are iPhones safer than Android phones?

 Unlike Android, which is used by a number of manufacturers, iOS is a closed operating system.
 Apple doesn't share its source code with app developers or users of its products, so there's a lower chance of attackers finding vulnerabilities in its system.
 For that reason, many believe that iOS is a safer operating system.

 Regardless, there's no way to be completely safe, even if you do own an Apple phone – so you should similarly consider the risks of using devices that are no longer supported.

 The iPhone 5 and earlier are no longer receiving security updates.
 The iPhone 5 was released in September 2012, so if you're using any of the smartphones below or ones released earlier, you should look to invest in a new model.